 "I always find the reactions to the moment of silence fascinating.
 I have spoken with some people who find it quite uncomfortable and are amazed at how long a minute really is.
 Funnily enough, although they don’t like to feel uncomfortable, they suddenly do realize how much time they are wasting when they waste a minute.
 So, it does have a telling effect.
 Others really enjoy the moment of silence and find - especially at conferences - that it gives them a welcome moment to collect their thoughts among all the distractions!"

-For more about the power of mindfulness, visit TimeXtender’s blog “Mindfulness in Business” or sign up for TimeXtender's free online mindfulness class.
+For more about the power of mindfulness, visit TimeXtender’s blog “Mindfulness in Business”.